Spinal Accessory Nerve Palsy

 How is SAN palsy treated?

 - Braces can stabilize your scapula.
-A brace is used to improve your posture, promote the range of motion, and lessen pain.
+A brace is used to improve your posture, promote range of motion, and lessen pain.

 - Surgery may be needed in some cases of SAN.
 Surgery options may include: